-- 1. The particular offense alleged; - 2.
-The age, race, and ethnicity of the person arrested; - 3.
-The location where the incident occurred.
+- 2. The particular offense alleged; - 3.
+The age, race, and ethnicity of the person arrested; - 4.
+The location where the incident occurred. - 5.
+The reason for the arrest.

 Information regarding specific arrests shall be organized according to race and ethnicity in order to allow racial disparities to be easily analyzed.
 This report or memorandum should not include information that would jeopardize any ongoing criminal investigation or prosecution, and the report should include the number of unduplicated officers making such discretionary arrests.